-To keep our program current and aligned with APA Standards of Accreditation for Health Service Psychology, the faculty revises requirements from time to time.
-If your decision to apply for the program is based on specific course requirements, please be sure you have the latest program description before you accept any offer of admission.
+Our program's curriculum is consistent with APA's Standards of Accreditation for Health Service Psychology.
+The faculty may need to revise specific requirements based on the current set of standards.
+As such, if your decision to apply for the program is based on specific course requirements, please be sure you have the latest program description before you accept any offer of admission.